uhurutek/openai-cli/README.md

 Commands:
-  checkfile  Check file paths and their size create     Create an assistant in OpenAI platform file       Provide file(s) to save in OpenAI platform to use with assistants info       Get detailed information about a particular assistant list       List assistants linked with OpenAI platform account
+  checkfile  Check file paths and their size create     Create an assistant in OpenAI platform file       Create files in OpenAI platform to use with assistants info       Get detailed information about a particular assistant list       List assistants linked with OpenAI platform account
    ```